janholo/ProgrammingChallenge1/Readme.md

-# AitProgrammingChallenge1
+# ProgrammingChallenge1

 ## Purpose

 Welcome to the 1.
-AIT Programming Challenge.
+Programming Challenge.
 The task in this challenge is to implement a `controller` which steers a paddle in the game `pong`.
 A simple controller can be written in only a few lines of code.
 The game is quite simple and has no UI other than the console output.